Merkoba/Hue/configuration.md

 "system_username"
 >Reserved username for system messages.

+"max_displayed_url"
+>Max length of urls in chat.

 "commands_prefix"
-The character before commands.
+>The character before commands.

-For example "/" in "/somecommand"
+>For example "/" in "/somecommand"

 ## The following reside in config.secret.json